Imayowadavid/Maven-Market-Transactions-Analysis-using-PowerBI-/README.md

 #DATAKLIQ PROJECT-USING-POWER-BI-
 MAVEN MARKET TRANSACTION ANALYSIS
-To Do : complete project Details ( Tutor, instructions /guide and datasets used)
+To Do : complete project Details (Power bi course facilitator, instructions /guide and datasets used)